Fat Transfer Surgery Offers Many Cosmetic Benefits

 How significant of a breast size increase can I expect using fat transfer?

-Fat transfer provides subtle enhancement of the breasts.
+Fat transfer surgery provides subtle enhancement of the breasts.
 Typically, most patients gain between a half cup and a full cup size increase.

 Why Choose Dr. Vijay